 The German major at Simpson:

-The major consists of 10 4-credit courses.
+The major consists of 10 4-credit courses plus the capstone courses.
 Required courses are:

 - Study Abroad Capstone and Senior Capstone